Certificate in Public Affairs Management: Program Requirements

 - Only registered participation in live webinars is eligible for certificate credit.
 Purchase of webinar recordings is not applicable.

-- Credits earned through participation in webinars are capped at a maximum of 3 credits per category.
-Virtual participation in workshops is not limited.
-Earning credit as a virtual participant requires engagement on the virtual platform for the duration of the event.
+- Earning credit as a virtual participant requires engagement on the virtual platform for the duration of the event.
 Participants must ask questions and provide feedback and commentary during discussion periods.

 - Attendance and participation throughout an entire event are required to receive credit.
 Registration without attendance or early departure from an event will not count towards certificate completion.